 This information is about a type of non-Hodgkin lymphoma (NHL) called lymphoblastic lymphoma.

 Non-Hodgkin lymphoma (NHL) is a cancer of the lymphatic system.
 This is part of the body’s immune system and helps us fight infection.
 The lymphatic system is made up of organs such as the bone marrow, thymus, spleen, and the lymph nodes (or lymph glands).
-Lymph nodes are connected by a network of tiny lymphatic vessels that contain lymph fluid.
+Lymph nodes are connected by a network of tubes called lymphatic vessels that contain lymph fluid.
 There is also lymphatic tissue in other organs, such as the skin, lungs and stomach.

 There are lymph nodes all over the body.
 As lymph fluid flows through the lymph nodes, the nodes collect and filter out anything harmful or that the body doesn't need.
 This includes bacteria, viruses, damaged cells and cancer cells.